rahul-raj/Java-Deep-Learning-Cookbook/README.md

 **Update**

-ETA for the cookbook release is  November 8, 2019.
+Java deep learning cookbook is released on  November 8, 2019.

 # Build